mikzuit/moodle-auth_dev/README.md

 It's useful to developers and main administrators.
 You have to enable in authentication settings to work it.

+This plugin must be enable in:
+    Home  ▶ Site administration ▶ Plugins  ▶ Authentication  ▶ Manage authentication

+And enable "Auth Development tools"  to use it.

 Version
 -------
 Moodle 2.7+ and 2.6+.